LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 RAJA Build Configurations
 **************************

-RAJA must be built and tested with a wide range of compilers for all of its supported back-ends.
-The project currently maintains two ways to build and test configurations in a reproducible manner:
+To meet user needs, RAJA is built and tested with a wide range of compilers for all of its supported back-ends.
+Automated continuous integration (CI) testing employed by the project is described in :ref:`ci-label`.
+During day-to-day development, the project currently maintains two ways to build and test configurations in a reproducible manner:

-  * **Build scripts.** The RAJA source repository contains a collection of simple build scripts that are used to generate build configurations for platforms in the Livermore Computing Center primarily.
+  * **Build scripts.** The RAJA source repository contains a collection of simple build scripts that are used to generate build configurations for a variety of platforms, such as Livermore Computing (LC) systems, MacOS, and Linux environments.

   * **Generated host-config files.** The RAJA repository includes a mechanism to generate *host-config* files (i.e., CMake cache files) using `Spack <https://github.com/spack/spack>`_.

-Each of these specifies compiler versions and options, a build target (Release, Debug, etc.), RAJA features to enable (OpenMP, CUDA, HIP, etc.), and paths to required tool chains, such as CUDA, ROCm, etc.
+The configurations specify compiler versions and options, build targets (Release, Debug, etc.), RAJA features to enable (OpenMP, CUDA, HIP, etc.), and paths to required tool chains, such as CUDA, ROCm, etc.
 They are described briefly in the following sections.